boxblinkracer/phpunuhi/README.md

 You can import your translations from a CSV file.
 This will automatically update the JSON files that have been assigned to the imported translation set.

+> It's recommended to use version control (GIT, ...) to verify the changes before approving them.

 ```bash
 php vendor/bin/phpunuhi import --configuration=./phpunuhi.xml --set=storefront --file=./storefront.csv